marcel303/bullet3-framework/README.md

 add bullet3-framework
 ```

-This will create a chibi root file adding the chibi files in both the `framework` and `bullet3-framework` repositories.
+This will create a chibi root file referencing the chibi files in both the `framework` and `bullet3-framework` repositories.

 Generate the project file,

-On linux/macos,
+On linux/macOS,

 ```
 cd ~